ALERT – I made a mistake. I did not research enough of this “Natural Gas” issue.

 Sierra Energy End Products

-the products you can create with syngas from FastOx gasification are:
+the products you create with syngas from FastOx gasification are:

 Electricity – Using FastOx gasification, the 250 million metric tons of municipal solid waste (MSW) sent annually to landfills in the U.S. could power close to 14 million homes.

-Diesel (and other Fischer-Tropsch liquids such as gasoline) Diesel produced by the FastOx gasification system can be up to thirty times cleaner than typical diesel produced from fossil fuels.
+Diesel (and other Fischer-Tropsch liquids such as gasoline) Diesel produced by the FastOx gasification system is up to thirty times cleaner than typical diesel produced from fossil fuels.

 Hydrogen – If California’s landfilled waste was converted into hydrogen and used for transportation fuel, it would offset emissions equivalent to half of the state’s automobile fleet.